okta/samples-js-react-native/README.md

 ### For Android

-* In `browser-sign-in/android/app/build.gradle` change value of `appAuthRedirectScheme` from `customUriScheme` to `com.okta.example` (or your redirect scheme used in Okta app configuration above)
+* In `browser-sign-in/android/app/build.gradle` change value of `appAuthRedirectScheme` from `com.okta.example` to your redirect scheme used in Okta app configuration above

 ## Samples